-- > In the USA, C6 technology has now been approved by the EPA and the military as the way forward for AFFFS. - > In the EU, the situation is a little more complicated. - > ECHA has now exempted C6 technology and allowed C6 AFFFs to be sold within the EU. - > In return, fluorotelomer manufacturers are being required to improve the quality of C6 fluorosurfactants by reducing the amount of impurities to: - > less than 25ppb for PFOA; - > less than 1000ppb for a combination of PFOA-related substances. - When our flurosurfactant suppliers have achieved this target, we will supply our customers with Certificates of Conformity to demonstrate ECHA compliance.
+- > In the USA, C6 technology has now been approved by the EPA and the military as the way forward for AFFFS. - > In the EU, ECHA has now exempted C6 technology and allowed C6 AFFFs to be sold within the EU. - > In return, fluorotelomer manufacturers are being required to improve the quality of C6 fluorosurfactants by reducing the amount of impurities to: - > less than 25ppb for PFOA - > less than 1000ppb for a combination of PFOA-related substances.